Move back one step Move forward one step Show themes of website

 Fischer, Olga, Anette Rosenbach and Dieter Stein 2000.
 Pathways of change.
 Grammaticalization in English.
 Amsterdam: John Benjamins.

 Fischer, Olga, Ans van Kemenade, Willem Koopman and Wim van der Wurff 2001.
 The syntax of early English.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Fitzmaurice, Susan (ed.)
 2000.
 Rhetoric, Language and Literature: New Perspectives on English in the Eighteenth Century.
 Special Issue of Language Sciences 22.3.